uripeled2/llm-client-sdk/README.md

 ```console
 $ pytest tests
 ```
-If you want to add a new LLMClient you need to implement BaseLLMClient or BaseLLMAPIClient and adding the relevant dependencies in [pyproject.toml](pyproject.toml) also make sure you are adding a matrix.flavor in [test.yml](.github%2Fworkflows%2Ftest.yml).
+If you want to add a new LLMClient you need to implement BaseLLMClient or BaseLLMAPIClient.

-If you are adding a BaseLLMAPIClient you also need to add him in LLMAPIClientFactory
+If you are adding a BaseLLMAPIClient you also need to add him in LLMAPIClientFactory.

+You can add dependencies to your LLMClient in [pyproject.toml](pyproject.toml) also make sure you are adding a matrix.flavor in [test.yml](.github%2Fworkflows%2Ftest.yml).